marshblocker/pocostories/README.md

 > brew install node
 > brew install postgresql
 ```
 I use the postgres cli tool `pg_isready` in the healthcheck field of the postgres service in the Docker Compose file, so make sure after installing postgresql (I advise to use Homebrew for this), running the command `pg_isready --version` in the terminal will execute successfully, otherwise the Docker Compose file will not work.
+Also, if Docker
+exits with error saying `pocostories_db_c` is unhealthy, then it is likely a hardware issue (my machine could be
+faster than the machine it is being tested on) and so I would suggest to increase the `interval` and `retries` field
+of the `healthcheck` of `db` in the `docker-compose.yml`.
+Here is a [link](https://docs.docker.com/engine/reference/builder/#healthcheck) on the description of each `healthcheck` fields.

 ## How to run
 ```